HazelSparks/ZelSystem/doc/Weekly Reports/Week2Report.md

 Chose a standard framework for list processing.
 Construction of a "string-to-list" function is critical for continual development.
 Primitives are under full develop.

+# Day 4: Thursday 22, Oct 2020 9:30-10:30pm
+Implemented additional Python primitives, set up the skeletons of the primitives file.
+Again, it is highly critical to set up a list parser for the ZLang input